 - Identification and efficient use of all communications channels;

 - Escalation to a series of interrelated incidents which, combined, represented a significant enough threat to require (per the terms of the Cyber Annex) the stand-up and operation of the NCRCG;

 - The stand-up and operation of Interagency Incident Management Group (IIMG) while testing the communication relationship between the NCRCG and the IIMG; and

 - Continued coordination of all public and private participants through the planning and recovery activities.

-The Final Report from the exercise reviews the purpose, scope, planning and execution, scenario and the significant findings of the exercise.
+The Cyber Storm I Final Report reviews the purpose, scope, planning and execution, scenario, and the significant findings of the exercise.

-For additional information on Cyber Storm exercises, please contact CEP@dhs.gov.
+For additional information on Cyber Storm exercises, contact CEP@hq.dhs.gov.